MartijnKok/Portfolio/README.md

 ### Explanation of the Terminology, jargon and definitions
 * IMU, During my project there was a lot about IMU's (Inertial Measuring unit).
 A IMU is a sensor that is able to record accelerations in 3 Axis (XYZ), With these measurements you can see small movements.

 * Classification/Regression, In machine learning your have multiple kinds of machine learning.
 During this minor i mainly focussed on two kind of machine learning, Classification and Regression.
   * Classification, The first kind of machine learning is Classification, classification is a kind of machine learning that can classify data.
-For example when you have 20 pictures of dogs and there are 4 different breeds, a classification model will be able to predict which of the 4 breed each dog is.
+For example when you have 20   p   pictures of dogs and there are 4 different breeds, a classification model will be able to predict which of the 4 breed each dog is.
   * Regression, When you don't just want to classify something but you want to predict a specific value, you can use regression.
 A regression model is able to predict exact values, for example how much the sales of a company will be next year.

 * Pre proccesing
   * Balancing